aiidateam/aiida-core/docs/source/topics/processes/usage.rst

 Process metadata
 ----------------

-Each process, in addition to the normal inputs defined through its process specifcation, can take optional 'metadata'.
+Each process, in addition to the normal inputs defined through its process specification, can take optional 'metadata'.
 These metadata differ from inputs in the sense that they are not nodes that will show up as inputs in the provenance graph of the executed process.
 Rather, these are inputs that slightly modify the behavior of the process or allow to set attributes on the process node that represents its execution.
 The following metadata inputs are available for *all* process classes: